New Jersey Hummingbird Migration: 8 Awesome Travelers

 New Jersey hummingbirds require 55 hours of flying at its average migrating flight speed of 30mph to fly from Trenton to the most distant USA/Mexican border 1,639 miles away.

-Hummingbirds migrating to Panama, 2,170 miles across the Gulf of Mexico, or 4,381 miles over land, will need to fly 72 or 146 hours respectively.
+Hummingbirds migrating to Panama, 2,170 miles across the Gulf of America, or 4,381 miles over land, will need to fly 72 or 146 hours respectively.

 Where Do New Jersey Hummingbirds Go in the Winter?

-New Jersey Black-chinned, Broad-tailed, Calliope, Mexican violetear, and Ruby-throated hummingbirds travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
+New Jersey Ruby-throated, Rufous, Calliope, Black-chinned, Broad-tailed, Broad-billed, and Mexican Violetear migrating hummingbirds travel travel south to over-winter in Mexico, Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.

 Broad-tailed– The Broad-tailed hummingbird overwinters primarily in Mexico and Guatemala.
 Broad-tailed hummingbirds are seen in some years, during winter months, in scattered areas in Western Texas.